CORPORATE STATISTICS AND DATA ANLYSIS

 Course contents summary

 The course aims to provide students with the tools for the analysis of company decision-making and management, inevitably treated under conditions of uncertainty and risk, and therefore requiring statistical methods as scientifically rigorous support.
 Particular attention is paid to sampling techniques for statistical control of book values and procedures for the estimation of accounting estimates in the review and certification of financial statements.
-Other topics include the multiple linear regression model for forecasting and statistical quality and productivity control.
+Other topics include the multiple linear regression model for forecasting, capabilityl and cluster analysis.

 This basic theory is necessary to understand the aware use of the methods and results.
 The course also covers applications and aspects of computing, with the use of Excel and SPSS software.